Factors to consider for Data Center Efficiency and Availability

 Basic fiber testing , known as Tier 1 certification, measures insertion loss of the entire fiber link in decibels (dB) using an optical loss test.
 Tier 1 certification is almost always required by cable manufacturers to acquire a system warranty, but some may also require Tier 2 certification using an OTDR that also provides insight into the loss of specific connection points and length of the cable.

 Staying within the insertion loss budget for fiber is also highly contingent on fiber end face cleanliness as contaminated fiber end faces remain the number one cause of fiber related problems and test failures in data centers.
 Even the slightest particle on the core of a fiber can cause loss and reflections that degrade performance.
-Cleaning and inspection are therefore key steps in data center fiber terminations certifies fiber end-faces.
-It is therefore recommended to follow the IEC 61300-3-35 Basic Test and Measurement Procedures Standard that contains specific cleanliness grading criteria to assess pass or fail certification for inspection of a fiber end-face.
+Cleaning and inspection are therefore key steps in data center fiber terminations .
+In order to eliminate subjectivity in determining end-face cleanliness, it is recommended to follow the IEC 61300-3-35 Basic Test and Measurement Procedures Standard that contains specific cleanliness grading criteria to assess pass or fail certification for inspection of a fiber end-face.